jhcooper/HWM/README.md

 # Install with conda
 ❯ conda install -c conda-forge pandas matplotlib noaa_coops
 ```
--- NOTE - add what the output is...

 Note: The `noaa_coops` package may have additional dependencies that need to be installed as well.